Demographics of Germany: Low Saxon dialects

-Low Saxon is officially recognized as a language on its own, but despite this fact, there's little official action taken on fostering the language.
+Although Low Saxon is officially recognized as a language on its own, little official action has been taken to foster the language.
 Historically one third of Germany's territory and population was Low Saxon speaking.
-No data was ever collected on the actual number of speakers, but today the number of speakers ranges around 5 million persons.
+No data has ever been collected on the actual number of speakers, but today the number of speakers is around 5 million.
 Despite this relatively high number of speakers there is very little coverage in the media (mostly on NDR TV, no regular programming) and very little education in or on the language.
-The language is not fixed as part of the school curriculum and Low Saxon is used as a medium of instruction in one school only in the whole Germany (as a "model project" in primary school sided by education in Standard German).
+The language is not fixed as part of the school curriculum, and Low Saxon is used as a medium of instruction in only one school in the whole of Germany (as a "model project" in primary school alongside education in Standard German).
 As a consequence the younger generation refused to adopt the native language of their parents.
 Language prevalence dropped from more than 90% (depending on the exact region) in the 1930s to less than 5% today.
 This accounts for a massive intergenerational gap in language use.
-Older people regularly use the language and take private initiative to maintain the language, but the lack of innovative potential of the younger generation hinders language maintenance.
-The language too has an own literature (around 150 published books every year) and there are many theatres (mostly lay stages, but some professional ones, like for example Ohnsorg-Theater).
+Older people regularly use the language and take private initiatives to maintain the language, but the lack of innovative potential of the younger generation hinders language maintenance.
+The language also has its own literature (around 150 published books every year) and there are many theatres (mostly amateur dramatics, but some professional ones, such as Ohnsorg-Theater).

-Use of Low Saxon is mainly restricted to use among acquaintances, like family members, neighbours and friends.
-A meeting of a village council can be held almost completely in Low Saxon if all participants know each other (as long as written protocols are written in Standard German), but a single foreigner can make the whole switching to Standard German.
+Use of Low Saxon is mainly restricted to use among acquaintances, such as family members, neighbours and friends.
+A meeting of a village council can be held almost completely in Low Saxon if all participants know each other (as long as written protocols are written in Standard German), but a single foreigner can make the whole meeting switch to Standard German.

-The Low Saxon dialects are different in their status too.
-There's a north–south gradient in language maintenance.
-The Southern dialects of Westfalian, Eastfalian and Brandenburgish have had much stronger speaker losses, than the northern coastal dialects of Northern Low Saxon.
-While Eastfalian has lost speakers to Standard German, Westfalian has lost speakers to Standard German and Standard German based regiolect of the Rhine-Ruhr area.
+The Low Saxon dialects differ in their status too.
+There is a north–south gradient in language maintenance.
+The southern dialects of Westfalian, Eastfalian and Brandenburgish have had much stronger speaker losses than the northern coastal dialects of Northern Low Saxon.
+While Eastfalian has lost speakers to Standard German, Westfalian has lost speakers both to Standard German and to the Standard German-based regiolect of the Rhine-Ruhr area.
 Brandenburgish speakers mostly switched to the Standard German-based regiolect of Berlin.
-Brandenburgish is almost completely replaced by the Berlin regiolect.
+Brandenburgish has been almost completely replaced by the Berlin regiolect.
 Northern Low Saxon speakers switched mostly to pure Standard German.